wavemaker/docs/learn/app-development/wavemaker-overview/faqs-11-beta.md

 Yes, however, implicitly provide different versions for both 10.x and 11.x published Prefabs as specified in the [previous point](#naming-versions-when-publishing-a-prefab-from-an-ongoing-migration-project).

-For example: if the latest published version of 10.x app is 1.6, continue as 1.7 for 10.x Prefabs.
+For example: if the latest published version of the 10.x app is 1.6, continue as 1.7 for 10.x Prefabs.

-### How to use a migrated Prefabs into the project?
+### How to use migrated Prefabs in the project?

 A new version will be published in Teams.